redmaner/nimiqex/README.md

 # Nimiqex

-A native Elixir implementation of the Nimiq albatross RPC interface
+A native set of tools to interact and work with Nimiq albatross written in native Elixir.

 ## Installation